Uninett/Argus/docs/about-argus.rst

 The Argus server admin interface
 --------------------------------

-Besides the REST API, Argus server has an administration interface.
+Besides the REST API, the Argus server has an administration interface.
 It can be used to perform low-level administration tasks on a running Argus server, such as: